brettinternet/brettinternet.github.io/content/self-hosted/_index.md

 This runs `docker-compose --compatibility up`.
 The compatibility flag appears to be required in order to
 [set resource limits in docker-compose](https://github.com/docker/compose/issues/4513).

+## You can self-host

+Self-hosting is a satisfying hobby with amazing utility.
+These methods also provide ways to try out new technologies, host a simple blog, or make use of existing services that you find on GitHub.
+Let me know if the demo has helped you along with your own homelab.